Decentralized-ID/decentralized-id.github.io/README.md

 # awesome-decentralized-id —Draft

-**Awesome Self-Sovereign Identity, Decentralized-ID, and Blockchain-ID related resources.**
+Much appreciation to [Peacekeeper]((https://github.com/peacekeeper) for maintaining the [blockchain-identity](https://github.com/peacekeeper/blockchain-identity) repository, to which this document is indebted.

 **Collaboration Welcome**

+This is a skeleton, around which I will fill in some background information, highlight the chosen resources, along with some rearrangement, and justification for the way it's organized.

+## Awesome Self-Sovereign Identity, Decentralized-ID, and Blockchain-ID related resources

 >Imagine a world where you are in direct control of your personal information; a world where you can limit and control how much information you share while retaining the ability to transact in the world.
 This is self-sovereign identity, and it is already here.
 Blockchain is the underlying technology paving the path to self-sovereign identity through decentralized networks.
 It ensures privacy and trust, where transactions are secure, authenticated and verifiable and endorsed by relevant, permissioned participants,'—[Jerry Cuomo - IBM](https://techcrunch.com/2017/09/10/the-promise-of-managing-identity-on-the-blockchain/)